INCOMPLETE ... more a collection of thoughts than an essay ...

 North on Matteis: "he touched his devision with the very point;”

 (Before I started experimenting with these little bows, the instructions to play at the tip always confused me.
-With a 'conventional' baroque bow (ca 1730's model 66 - 70 cm), the place to make the fast notes lively, sprightly and articulate seemed to me to be around the middle of the bow.
+With a 'conventional' baroque bow (ca 1730's model 66 - 70 cm), the place to make the fast notes lively, sprightly and articulate seemed to me to be around the middle of the bow - the place where the bow might just bounce if you let it, but don't!
 The tip just seemed very far away and very 'flat' in effect.
 But with the little bows, the tip is firstly much 'closer', so to say, and the natural articulation of the short stick gives you the lively sprightly articulation without having to risk bouncing around out of control!)

 FURTHER TECHNICAL POINTSWe have read in a couple of the sources about where on the string to bow; Falck 1688; "neither too near the bridge, nor too far from it." and Lenton 1693: "let the Bow move always within an inch of the Bridge directly forward and backward..."
 Simply makes sense, nothing profound here.